MicroEJ/docs/KernelDeveloperGuide/kf.rst

 loaded is implementation dependent.
 The Feature data is read and linked to the Kernel.
 If the Feature cannot be linked to the Kernel, an `IncompatibleFeatureException`_ is thrown.
-Otherwise, the Feature is added to the list of loaded Features and its state is set to INSTALLED.
+Otherwise, the Feature is added to the list of loaded Features and its state is set to the ``INSTALLED`` state.

 Start
 ~~~~~

 A Feature is started by the Kernel using `Feature.start()`_.
 The Feature
-is switched in the STARTED state.
+is switched in the ``STARTED`` state.
 A new thread owned by the Feature is
 created and started.
 Next steps are executed by the newly created
 thread:

--  Feature clinits are executed
+-  Feature clinits are executed.

--  Entrypoint is instanciated
+-  Entrypoint is instanciated.

--  `FeatureEntryPoint.start()`_ is called
+-  `FeatureEntryPoint.start()`_ is called.

 .. _stopsequence: